porkkasanna/porkkasanna.github.io/cmdline_course.md

 commands.
 If you for example use the `clear` command a lot, you could set an alias for it, for example "c", and then just by typing "c" you can use the `clear` command.

+I found scripts quite hard.
+I understand the basic way it works, but the actual code I was supposed to write so that the script works was quite difficult for me to understand.

 ***

 ## Week	6: Installing and Running Programs